ngleadall/train_malta_nanopore/README.md

 ```sh
 read_fast5_basecaller.py --flowcell FLO-MIN106 --kit SQK-PCS108 --input reads/ --recursive --worker_threads 4 --save_path basecalled_reads/
 ```

+(**Interesting fact**: You have just started up a Machine Learning script.
+Albacore, alongside almost all current nanopore basecallers have a neural network at their core)

 # 5.i) A comment about basecallers

 As previously mentioned many basecallers are available.